-(a) Supplied-air respirator equipped with half-mask facepiece and operated in continuous flow mode; or (b) Powered air purifying respirator equipped with high efficiency filters 1 and equipped with halfpiece or hood
+(a) Supplied-air respirator equipped with half-mask facepiece and operated in continuous flow mode: or (b) Powered air purifying respirator equipped with high efficiency filters 1 and equipped with half-mask or full facepiece or hood.

 Equal to or less than 2,000.